If you were being treated to a free lunch, where would you go?

 What is your favorite part about what you do at Community West?

 My favorite part about what I do is being with people!
-I believe that God intended for humans to flourish in relationship with one another and truly be known.
+I believe that God intended for humans to flourish in relationship with one another.
 I love seeing what makes people tick, and being in their element with them.
 I think this is where life is really lived!

 I grew up as a shy, quiet guy in the suburbs of Fairfax, Virginia, and it wasn’t until high school that I truly began living outside of my shell.
 I was raised in a bit of a dysfunctional family, and was brought to church by my mother.
 Throughout my upbringing I got a taste for a wide variety of interests, hobbies, and sports, but really settled into marching band and competitive swimming.